skku-syslab/lockify/fast26ae/README.md

 ### 3. How to vary the number of clients?

-In our paper, we vary the number of clients, which refers to the number of nodes that currently have the target file system mounted.
+In our evaluation, we vary the number of clients, which refers to the number of nodes that currently have the target file system mounted.
+Before mounting, we assume that the target system is created on `eternity6`.

-- For 1-client case: ensure that **only `eternity1`** mounts the target file system (except for NFS, where `eternity6` (the server) must also mount the directory for proper operation.)
+- For 1-client case: make sure that **only `eternity1`** mounts the target file system.
-- For _n_-client case: mounts the target file system on _n_ client nodes, including `eternity1`.
+- For _n_-client case: mount the target file system on _n_ client nodes, including `eternity1`.

 <!--
 All experiments are configured to be executed from **eternity1**.